28. Storm Signs

 Newmayer Channel north entrance

-The line between clear and cloudy skies had always been directly above me.
-But before I knew it, it moved far ahead, and the sky has turned completely gray.
+The line between clear and cloudy skies has always been directly above me.
+But before I realize it, the line moves far ahead, and the sky has already turned completely gray.

-If I don't hurry, a storm will catch up with me.
-My next destination, Dorian Bay, should be further down this Neumayer Channel.
+If I do not hurry, a storm will catch up with me.
+My next destination, Dorian Bay, lies farther down this Neumayer Channel, as long as the charts are correct.

-Fearing hidden reefs that aren't on the charts, I steer a safer course, keeping my distance from each shore.
-Ice blocks float everywhere on the water, and if I'm not careful, Aomi could collide again.
+Fearing hidden reefs that are not on the charts, I steer a safer course, keeping my distance from either shore of the channel.
+Ice blocks float everywhere on the water, and if I am not careful, Aomi could collide again.

 I frequently stick my head out of the hatch to look around while cooking pancakes in the cabin.
-Then, I take the pan out onto the deck to eat, keeping an eye on the water.
+Then I take the pan onto the deck to eat, keeping an eye on the water.

 But something strange appears.
-In the middle of the 30-kilometer-long channel, a white, mountain-like cape—unmarked on the charts—juts out, as if blocking Aomi's path.
+In the middle of the 30‑kilometer-long channel, a white, mountain-like cape unmarked on the charts, stands out as if blocking Aomi’s path.

 “Am I lost, or are the charts wrong?”

-I approach the cape, looking up at the steep white slope with some doubt.
+I approach the cape, looking up at the steep white slope with doubt.

 “Ah, it’s a giant iceberg.
 It looks like real land—or an enormous aircraft carrier.”

-Immediately after I detour around the iceberg, dark clouds spread across the sky, and the barometric pressure is dropping steadily.
+Immediately after I sail around the iceberg, dark clouds spread across the sky, and the barometric pressure is dropping steadily.
 Sharp white waves rise like spikes on the water, blending with the floating pieces of ice.
-If I'm not careful, Aomi could collide again.
+If I am not careful, Aomi could crash into them again.

 storm in Newmayer Channel